rcpch/digital-growth-charts-server/docs/integrator/faqs-for-integrators.md

 ## Q: Can we self-host the API?

 **A**: Technically yes.
-However there are several important considerations which we believe would more than negate any saving made.
+However, there are several important considerations downsides which outweigh any benefits.

-We have open sourced the API in order to align with our policy on transparency and clinical safety, however we advise that you do not self host it.
+We have open-sourced the API to align with our policy on transparency and clinical safety.
+However, we advise that you do not self-host it.
 Only the version deployed and managed by the RCPCH team is warranted to be correct.

 --8<--
 docs/_assets/_snippets/self-host-warning.md
 --8<--

 !!! tip "RCPCH On-Premise Hosting Service"
     The RCPCH offers an 'on-premise' managed service which may suit some customers requiring the service to be hosted within their own data centre, or on their own cloud infrastructure.
 Find out more about [pricing](https://www.rcpch.ac.uk/resources/growth-charts/digital/about#subscriptions-and-pricing).

 By using the RCPCH-provided API you avoid all that requirement and use our commodity server.